nathanallen/nathanallen.github.io/source/_posts/2013-11-04-jquery-selector-game.markdown

 ---
 I invite you to vandalize my site. **Hit enter to play**.

-Ever since learning about *jQuery Selectors* I've thought it would be pretty cool to make a game out of it.
-So yesterday I gave it a shot and came up with a functional MVP.
+Ever since learning about jquery selectors I thought it would be pretty cool to make a game out of it.
+Yesterday I gave it a shot and came up with a functional minimum viable product.
 No, really: scroll up, and hit enter to play.
 Instructions will appear in the address bar.
-(HINT: 'strong', 'em', 'p', '*'.)
+(HINT: 'strong', 'code', 'p', '*'.)

-The first challenge I faced in coding this was determining if I could detect the removal of an element from the page.
+Now for the code.
+The first challenge I faced was determining if I could detect the removal of an element from the page.
 Sure enough, after a little bit of playing around in the console I had a working event listener.

 ``` javascript
 function listenIExist(elem){